Rooparaj597/ToDo_List/README.md

-#Its an ToDo app build with interactive UI by using React.js
+Its an ToDo app build with an interactive UI by using React.js.